dinarly/Story/README.md

 These cupcakes and lollipops were floating in some sort of structure.

-Ai explained: “Here we have a collection of neurons represented by delicious cupcakes.”

 Abdallah and Safiyyah both grinned.

 Ai continued: “We have layers of neurons — each represented by delicious cupcakes.”